 For instance, Google developed the Verily app to predict hereditary and infectious genetic illnesses.
 With such resources at their disposal, health professionals may accurately anticipate potential hazards in the future and take the necessary precautions now.
 The predictive analysis has also helped healthcare facilities become known for their improved operational management along with identifying preventable emergency health visits.

-Another way through which AI can reduce ER visits is by significantly increasing the speed of treatment for the patients.
 If the diagnostic and treatment speed is accelerated, the patient recovers faster, which reduces the chance of him/her going to the ER.

 Owing to AI algorithms, medical treatments are now a lot speedier and less expensive.
 From patient assessment to diagnosis, AI has had a big impact on the treatment’s speed and cost.
 For instance, AI can discover the biomarkers in our bodies that indicate disease, which can assist in early disease detection.
 AI technologies have decreased the amount of manual labor necessary to specify these biomarkers.
-The extensive automation has allowed us to respond faster and save more lives.
+The extensive automation of healthcare has allowed us to respond faster and save more lives.

 AI can also share the competence and expertise of specialists in order to support service providers who might otherwise lack that competence.
 Popular target fields include radiology and ophthalmology, in part because AI image-analysis methods have long been the subject of research and development.
 Many systems identify conditions that would otherwise need an ophthalmologist using pictures of the human eye.